Tarun-Karthik/Implementation-of-GSP-in-NS3/README.md

 one or more flows multiple times, so that the fraction of the total population affected by losses is smaller than 50%, but statistically it still presents a problem.

-There are three varients of GSP algorithm:  basic, adaptive, and delay-based.
+There are three variants of GSP algorithm:  basic, adaptive, and delay-based.
 #### Basic GSP
 In this algorithm global synchronization can be averted by removing the extra packet drops after the first one.
 A Threshold is set well below the buffer limit.